‘Where words fail, music speaks’

 We look at three areas of music in both key stage 3 and 4:

-Below is a collection of links to websites that support music at both key satge 3 and 4:
+Below is a collection of links to websites that support music at both key stage 3 and 4:

 The performing arts department offers a wide range of opportunities for students to take part in dance, drama and music.
 These opportunities are available for both key stage 3 and 4 students.
 These range from music groups (brass band, concert band, guitar group, house band) and school productions in which all performing arts students can take part.
 These opportunities allow students to gain further insight into performing arts and help them to gain confidence in performance roles.
 There are also ‘behind the scenes’ roles that are available, from support with lighting, sound, prompts and set design.